 Are you sleek and modern?
 Funky and festive?
 Calm and sunny?
 Homely and rustic?
-All of these images and more can be communicated through colour.
-Below are some tips on how to combine certain colours to capture the desired effect.
+All of these images and more can be communicated through color.
+Below are some tips on how to combine certain colors to capture the desired effect.

 The Contemporary Colour Palette

 Sleek, modern interior design is generally associated with understated, tonal shades.
 Depending on the space you’re working with, a combination of black and grey can have a dramatic yet pleasing effect on the eye.
 It lets your guests know that you are chic, contemporary, and clean-cut.
 If you have limited room to work with, using white for the larger wall surfaces and ceiling can create the illusion of spaciousness.

 One of the foremost trends in interior design nowadays is using Earth tones to facilitate a welcoming, calming atmosphere.
 This can be achieved using deep, chestnut browns and lighter tans.
 Using shades of tan for the walls with deeper brown furniture and accents gives your space a friendly but elegant look that has a wide aesthetic appeal.

 Earth tones are also complemented by other natural colors like forest greens or pastel blues.
 Using cooler natural hues to balance out the browns and tans can be exceedingly effective if it is done with style and care.

 Using bright or festive colors in your home is risky as it is easy for clashes to occur.
 A good rule of thumb when incorporating rainbow colors into your home is picking two or three at most and sticking to them.
 Too many competing colors will inevitably overwhelm the eye.

 Do some research on complementary colors before making any decisions.
 For example, shades of blue and purple go well with oranges and yellows but clash with reds.
 Bear this in mind when shopping for furniture or accents that you’ll use your winnings from signup bonuses on.